satyendra22/CyberSecHub/CyberSecCerts/CISSP/SecurityAndRiskManagement.md

     **Difference between Process/architecture/framework/standard?**
 * Process:  A set up steps to accomplish a task.
 * Architecture: specifies when and where to apply security controls.
 Describes interactions and roles
-* Framework: A set up processes with implimentation guidance
+* Framework: A set up processes with implementation guidance
-* Standard:  A set of requirements, roles, and controls/frameworks to impliment
+* Standard:  A set of requirements, roles, and controls/frameworks to implement

 ## Determine compliance requirements

-#### Governments are required to impliment NIST 800-53.
-Private sector is required to implimented COBIT.
-Many businesses end up implimenting part of each framework to meet its business objectives.
+#### Governments are required to implement NIST 800-53.
+Private sector is required to implemented COBIT.
+Many businesses end up implementing part of each framework to meet its business objectives.

 Organizations operate in environments where laws, regulations, and compliance requirements must be met.
-Want to handle peoples cred cards? - must meet certain requirements and impliment certain frameworks.
+Want to handle peoples cred cards? - must meet certain requirements and implement certain frameworks.
 Want to be a defense contractor? - same as before.

 * Contractual, legal, industry standards, and regulatory requirements
-  * one example is all federal agencies are required to ahere to FISMA.
+  * one example is all federal agencies are required to adhere to FISMA.
 Gives list of requirements because they handle mission information as well as PIV.
 * Privacy requirements
-  * Mitre has a good framework for dealing with privacy.
-You just need to identify what data you process and see if it applies in your TOGAF or other blueprint guidlines you are following.
+  * MITRE has a good framework for dealing with privacy.
+You just need to identify what data you process and see if it applies in your TOGAF or other blueprint guidelines you are following.

 ## Understand legal and regulatory issues that pertain to information security in a global context